matheusazzi/front-start/README.md

 - Sass (with libsass for higher performance)
 - Auto Prefixer
 - Browser Sync
-- AMD JS Modules
+- AMD JS Modules (files are dynamically executed by a [Dispatcher](#how-dispatcher-works))
-- jQuery
-- Normalize
-- Modernizr
+- jQuery, Normalize and Modernizr
+- [Bourbon](http://bourbon.io/) and [Neat](http://neat.bourbon.io/) to provide some mixins and a Grid System
 - JS Hint
 - HTML minification
-- CSS Compress
+- Assets are concatenated and compressed (JS, CSS and images)
-- JS Compress
-- IMG Compress

 ## Dependencies